What are question and answer phrases in music?

 Storytelling and motion

-Using question and answers in piano improvisation
+Using question and answers in improvisation